pantheon-systems/documentation/source/content/guides/terminus/01-introduction.md

 ---
-title:  Terminus Manual
+title: Terminus Guide
 subtitle: Get Started
-terminuspage: true
 description: Manual for the Terminus command line interface for advanced interaction with the Pantheon platform.
-type: terminuspage
-layout: terminuspage
 categories: [develop]
 tags: [cli, drush, terminus, workflow, wp-cli]
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
-permalink: docs/:basename
+permalink: docs/guides/terminus
-nexturl: terminus/install/
-image: terminus-thumbLarge
+anchorid: terminus
-reviewed: "2020-02-05"
+reviewed: "2022-10-20"
 ---

-The <dfn id="terminus">Terminus</dfn> command line interface provides advanced interaction with Pantheon.
+The Terminus command line interface provides advanced interaction with Pantheon.
 Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.

 Install Terminus on macOS or Linux.
 Windows 10 users can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).